Lawn not growing

 Test Your Soil

-Use a soil test kit or contact your local extension office to determine the pH and nutrient levels in your soil.
-This will help you identify any imbalances that need to be addressed.
+Use a soil test kit to check the pH and nutrient levels in your soil.
+This will help you determine what amendments are needed.

 2. 2